-Perfect Breakfast or for a Snack!
+Breakfast or a Snack!

 Idlis make an excellent start to your day with some lovely sambar to dip into.
 But they are also welcome any time during the day as a snack or appetizer.
 They can be made in two sizes: they are typically about 3 inches across, or there is the adorable button idli.
-This bite-sized miniature idli is especially fun for kids snacks or adult appetizers.
+This bite-sized miniature idli is especially fun for kid’s snacks or adult appetizers.

 Idlis are made with either a plain or flavored batter.
 Think South Indian coconut, mustard seeds, and curry leaves.
 Even Sichuan idli is a thing.
 The pulses and grains can be changed up to your taste.
 It isn’t uncommon to swap out some or all of the rice for millet, oats, or semolina as an example of just a few of the options.
 Depending on the ingredients you use, you do not need to go through the fermentation step.